andrewgiuliani/PyGrid2D/README.md

 ## 🏗&nbsp; Grid generation

-The different arguments that `./examples/8_argrun/driver.py` accepts are explained below:
+Of the many examples included here, the script in `./examples/8_argrun/driver.py` accepts command line arguments, which are explained below:

 -Nx